UDPM: Upsampling Diffusion Probabilistic Models: Introduction

-Using our approach we are able to train diffusion models with 7 diffusion steps in order to sample superb looking $256\times 256$ images from the AFHQv2 \cite{choi2020stargan} dataset.
-This is less than two orders of magnitude compared to standard DDPMs.
-Note that guided diffusion \cite{guidedDiff} typically requires $1000$ iterations, denoising diffusion implicit models \cite{Song2022DDIM} require $250$ iterations, the popular stable diffusion \cite{rombach2022high} requires at least 50 iterations on resolution with an additional decoder, and the recent acceleration to diffusion models by \cite{karras2022elucidating} can reduce the number of steps to 39 and even to 10-20 network evaluations as proposed by \cite{lu2022dpm, lu2022dpmplus, dockhorn2022genie}, which is still considerably more than UDPM that can generate very pleasing looking images of $256\times 256$, $128 \times 128$ and $64\times 64$ sizes, with as low as 7, 6 and 5 network evaluations respectively.
+Using our approach, we can sample images from CIFAR10 \cite{cifar10}, AFHQv2 \cite{choi2020stargan}, and FFHQ \cite{karras2019style} datasets, with as few as 3 UDPM steps, where the cost of all three steps together is $\sim$$30\%$ of a single regular diffusion step.
+This is less than two orders of magnitude compared to standard DDPMs: guided diffusion \cite{guidedDiff} typically requires 1000 iterations, denoising diffusion implicit models \cite{Song2022DDIM} require $250$ iterations, stable diffusion \cite{rombach2022high} requires at least 50 iterations with an additional decoder, EDM \cite{karras2022elucidating} can reduce the number of steps to 39, and other recent works \cite{lu2022dpm, lu2022dpmplus, dockhorn2022genie} can sample with 10-20 network evaluations, which is still considerably more than UDPM.
+Indeed, in \cite{DDGAN}, an integration of discriminative loss with diffusion models has shown great generation performance while requiring only 2 diffusion steps.
+Recent works \cite{zheng2022truncated, luhman2021knowledge, salimans2022progressive} have demonstrated that sampling can be performed with as few as a single denoising diffusion step while maintaining competitive generation performance.
+Yet, UDPM achieves better generation quality than these works on the CIFAR10 dataset \cite{cifar10} while requiring a smaller computational cost ($1/3$ of a typical diffusion step).

+Because UDPM gradually reduces the dimensions of the latent variables in each step, the size of the random noise added is considerably smaller.
+Specifically, all the dimensions of the latent variables together are smaller than the dimensions of the original images.
+As a result, UDPM is much more interpretable compared to conventional DDPMs.
+In our experiments, we show how one may manipulate the generated images by changing the latent variables, which is similar to what has been done in Generate Adversarial Networks (GANs) \cite{karras2019style}.

-Overall, our proposed model offers a significant improvement over current state-of-the-art methods by reducing the number of diffusion steps required to generate high-quality images while also increasing the interpolability of the latent space.
-Our approach opens up new possibilities for efficient image generation using diffusion models.
-Our training code and models will be released upon acceptance.
+Our contributions may be summarized as follows: (i) A novel efficient diffusion model for image generation that achieves a significant improvement over current state-of-the-art methods by reducing the number and cost of diffusion steps required to generate high-quality images; (ii) achieving good interpretability and interpolability of the latent space.